 STEP 7 - Register for classes on MyLassen LCC Portal - On the LCC homepage

 If unable to register online, fill out a registration card and submit to Admissions & Records.
-Payment is required two business days before classes begin.
+Payment is required two business days before the term starts.

 STEP 8 - Evaluation of other college course work